NPER in Excel (Table of Content)

 - pv – is a required argument that is nothing but the actual loan amount.

-- fv – optional argument which specifies the future value of the loan amount.
+- fv – an optional argument that specifies the future value of the loan amount.

-- type – optional argument that specifies whether the payment is to be made at the start of the period or at the end of the period: 0 – payment made at the end of the period, 1 – payment made at the start of the period.
+- type – the optional argument specifying whether the payment is to be made at the start or at the end of the period: 0 – payment made at the end of the period, 1 – payment made at the start of the period.

 How to Use Excel NPER in Excel?

 NPER in Excel is very simple and easy.
-Let’s understand how to use the NPER in Excel with a few examples.
+Let’s use the NPER in Excel with a few examples.

 Example #1 – NPER Simple Example in Excel

-Mr Akshay has taken a loan of 1,50,000 for higher studies.
-He agreed to pay the amount with a rate of interest of 10.28% per annum and is able to make a payment of 10,000 per month.
-However, he is not so sure when he can clear the loan amount.
-We will help him out to find this out with the help of the NPER function in Microsoft Excel.
+Mr. Akshay has taken a loan of 1,50,000 for higher studies.
+He agreed to pay the amount with a rate of interest of 10.28% per annum and can pay 10,000 per month.
+However, he is still determining when he can clear the loan amount.
+We will help him to find this out with the help of the NPER function in Microsoft Excel.

-In cell B1, but the value of the Loan Amount.
+In cell B1, the value of the Loan Amount.

-In cell B2, Input the Rate of Interest per Year Value (Which is 10.28% in the case of Mr Akshay).
+In cell B2, Input the Rate of Interest per Year Value (10.28% in the case of Mr. Akshay).

 We need to find out the period under which Mr. Akshay can pay this amount with a monthly EMI of 10,000 and a rate of interest of 10.28% per annum.
 This value we need to calculate in cell B4.